Teapots for Every Taste

 - Step 7.
 The original color of the teapot is light, therefore even if we apply a dark texture we get only a light version of it.
 To correct it we should reduce the value of the parameter Brightness.

-Every time you adjust the "overlay" parameters, you should press the button to apply the changes and see the result in the After tab of the Image Window.
+Every time you adjust the "overlay" parameters, you should press the button to apply the changes and see the result in the Processing tab of the Image Window.

 - Step 8.
 To make the new texture look more natural, we can increase the value of the parameter Deepness.
 Thus, the distribution of light and shade becomes more pronounced - the dark areas get darker, the light areas get lighter.